chemREACT/chemREACT.github.io/index.md

 </p>

 # REACT
-REACT is developed by PhD Geir Villy Isaksen and MSc Bente Sirin Barge.
+REACT is developed by PhD Geir Villy Isaksen and MSc Bente Sirin Barge from UiT The Arctic University of Norway.
 The main vision behind is to deliver a compact, intuitive & efficient software for energy calculations taylor made for enzyme catalysed reactions.